-(3) No chlorine shall be discharged in detectable amounts.
-The discharge of total residual chlorine shall not be greater than the non-detect level of less than 0.1mg/L
+25 No chlorine shall be discharged in detectable amounts.
+The discharge of total residual chlorine shall not be greater than the non-detect level of less than 0.1 mg/L.

-^{}A grab sample be taken for Total Residual Chlorine which shall be sampled at the start of the discharge.
+26 The grab sample for Total Residual Chlorine must be taken at the start of the discharge.